Artificial intelligence

 1. The image is relevant and appropriate

-2. To follow the Scania look and feel for imagery
+2. To follow the Scania look and feel for imagery (or illustrations, if a more drawing like visualisation is desired)

-3. It’s labelled as AI-generated*
+3. The image is labelled as AI-generated*

 Examples